-Use Your Coupons
+Use Those Coupons

-Strategy is key to saving on groceries.
+A strategy is key to saving on groceries.
 So, put your grocery store coupons to work.

 “When Publix has its weekly sales, people should focus on using their coupons on the items that are on sale BOGO (buy one, get one free) to maximize their savings,” said Lisa Sims, author of “Digital Coupon Savings 411.”

+Feel free to combine coupons, as well.
 People can miss the biggest savings when it comes to grocery coupons.
 If you can master combining them, you can really make the magic happen, said Elledge.

 “If the coupon says it is a store coupon, you can also use a manufacturer’s coupon on that same purchase,” he said.
 “That’s because the store is paying for the additional discount.
 This is called coupon stacking.”

-Use Apps to Find Savings
+Use Apps To Find Savings

-Sometimes, technology is your best bet to locate the best deals, which isn’t always an easy task.
+Sometimes technology is your best bet to locate the best deals, which isn’t always an easy task.

-Jill Cataldo, founder of the nationally syndicated newspaper column Super-Couponing Tips, recommends Flipp — a free app that gathers all of the store circulars in your area in one easy-to-use space.
+Jill Cataldo, the founder of the nationally syndicated newspaper column Super-Couponing Tips, recommends Flipp — a free app that gathers all of the store circulars in your area in one easy-to-use space.

-Sign Up for Loyalty Programs
+Sign Up For Loyalty Programs

 Grocery stores want to have returning customers — that’s why they offer loyalty programs.